RESEARCH STARTER

 Early Life

 Willard Christopher Smith Jr. was born on September 25, 1968, in Philadelphia, Pennsylvania.
 His parents were Caroline, a school administrator, and Willard Christopher Smith Sr., a refrigeration engineer.
-Smith’s neighborhood was middle class and predominantly Black American.
+Smith’s neighborhood was middle-class and predominantly Black American.
 His father, who had served in the US Air Force, was extremely strict.

 Smith grew up loving to read, particularly Dr. Seuss books, to which he later attributed his love of rap and hip-hop music.
 At sixteen, Smith formed a hip-hop act with friend Jeff Townes, who went by the stage name DJ Jazzy Jeff.
 Smith called himself the Fresh Prince, an adaptation of a nickname given to him at school.

-After high school, Smith was admitted to a pre-engineering program at the Massachusetts Institute of Technology (MIT) in Cambridge.
-However, he declined to apply for admission to the school, saying that he was not interested in going to college.
+After high school, Smith was admitted to a pre-engineering summer program at the Massachusetts Institute of Technology (MIT) in Cambridge.
+However, he chose not to apply for admission to the school, saying that he was not interested in going to college.
 Instead, Smith and Townes signed a record deal with Word Up Records and toured England.
 The duo’s album Rock the House (1987) sold six hundred thousand copies.
-The follow-up album, He’s the DJ, I’m the Rapper (1988), went platinum and spawned the Grammy Award–winning single "Parents Just Don’t Understand."
+The follow-up album, He’s the DJ, I’m the Rapper (1988), went platinum and spawned the Grammy Award–winning single “Parents Just Don’t Understand.”

 By 1993, Smith and Townes had released three more successful albums.
 However, Smith squandered his ample earnings through poor money management.
 He married Sheree Zampino in 1992; they had a son, Willard III (known as Trey), and divorced in 1995.